Who Is This Credit Card Best For?

 Disappointing rewards and benefits

-Not good to international business travel
+Not good for international business travel

-- Charge card discipline and buying power: If your business has struggled with credit card debt in the past, a charge card may be a good option to avoid that trap in the future.
+- Charge-card discipline and buying power: If your business has struggled with credit card debt in the past, a charge card may be a good option to avoid that trap in the future.
 Or, if your company is in growth mode, you may want to avoid a predetermined credit limit.
 Amex will adjust your buying power based on how you use your card, your payment history, and other factors.

 - Annual fee: For a card that doesn’t offer much, $95 is a lot.
 You can earn more points with a card like the Blue Business Plus from American Express and avoid an annual fee altogether.

 - Not good for international business travel: We’d suggest you choose another card if you’ll be traveling abroad.
 This card charges a 2.7% fee on foreign transactions, which is not typical for business cards with annual fees of $95-$99.
 This is also a bit challenging for a card that emphasizes travel rewards.

 If you’re not wedded to a charge card, there are plenty of other cards to consider.
 Depending on what you want to use a business card for, a more traditional credit card may offer additional financing, balance transfer, and cash advance options that better fit your needs.
 For tips on weighing your options, see “How to Choose the Right Business Credit Card.”